Last updated on:

 Concept2 Model D Indoor Rowing Machine

-If you’ve been looking around before you came here, then you know the Concept2 is basically the most well-known rowing machine available.
+If you’ve been looking around before you came here, then you know the Concept2 is basically the most well-known and best rowing machine rowing machine available.

 The Concept2 Model D features an all-aluminum frame made with commercial grade quality in mind.